Trahloc/Misc/hugsearch/README.md

 # FILE_LOCATION: hugsearch/README.md

-## PURPOSE: Provides a basic overview and usage instructions for the zeroth_law_template package.
+## PURPOSE: Provides a basic overview and usage instructions for the hugsearch package.

 ## INTERFACES: N/A (Documentation file)